 - 1. Tap the Select Measurement Display button. - 2.
-Tap an item in the Category field. - Double-tap an item in the Measurement field to open the selected measurement display mode.
+Tap an item in the Category field. - 3.
+Double-tap an item in the Measurement field to open the selected measurement display mode. - 4.
+Tap the Help or ? button in a measurement screen, drawer, or tab for information about the measurement parameters.